FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 11. Delete all content from the File Manager and upload the archive.

-12. Unarchive the file by pressing the 3 dots at the end and selecting "unarchive".
+12. Unarchive the file by pressing the 3 dots at the end and selecting "Unarchive".

    {: .error}
    > Make sure that all the files are directly in the root folder of the File Manager, if they got added as a folder then open that folder, select all, press "move" in the mass actions bar and enter "/" in the destination field.